ujihisa/vim-rengbang/README.md

 vim-rengbang
 ===

-This is Vim plugin for sequencial numbering with pattern.
+This is a Vim plugin for numbering with pattern sequencially.

 Screenshot
 ---